 Furthermore, the endoplasmic reticulum is intricately linked to the endomembrane system, a network of organelles involved in the synthesis, modification, packaging, and transport of cellular materials.
 The ER works in conjunction with the Golgi apparatus, another vital component of the endomembrane system, to ensure the proper distribution of synthesized proteins and lipids to their respective destinations within and outside the cell.

 In addition to its direct involvement in cellular processes, the endoplasmic reticulum is sensitive to various cellular stresses, such as misfolded proteins, nutrient deprivation, and changes in calcium levels.
 When faced with these stressors, the ER activates a signaling pathway known as the unfolded protein response (UPR).
-The UPR aims to restore by halting , enhancing the folding capacity of the ER, and promoting the degradation of misfolded proteins.
+The UPR aims to restore cellular homeostasis by halting protein synthesis, enhancing the folding capacity of the ER, and promoting the degradation of misfolded proteins.
 If the stress persists and cannot be resolved, the UPR may trigger programmed cell death (apoptosis) to eliminate the stressed cell and prevent further damage to surrounding tissues.

 Moreover, the endoplasmic reticulum plays a crucial role in the synthesis and modification of membrane-bound organelles.
 It contributes to the formation of peroxisomes, which are involved in lipid metabolism and detoxification, and it is also implicated in the biogenesis of mitochondria, the powerhouse of the cell responsible for energy production through oxidative phosphorylation.
-These interactions highlight the interconnectedness of cellular processes and the indispensable role of the endoplasmic reticulum in maintaining and integrity.
+These interactions highlight the interconnectedness of cellular processes and the indispensable role of the endoplasmic reticulum in maintaining cellular function and integrity.